lorenalozanocb/lorenalozanocb/README.md

 ---

-📌 _This repository serves as a space for sharing case studies, product strategy resources, side projects, and thought leadership in technology, product development, and innovation._
+📌 _This repository is a centralized hub for sharing case studies, digital marketing strategy resources, side projects, productivity tools, and innovations in digital media processes._

 Feel free to explore, contribute, or reach out!